When hand trimming herb in trim jail, it can seem like it takes forever.

 - If using wet now time to hang dry in a hanging tray

-- Remove grill/grate and collect your trim for either edibles or concentrates.
+- Remove the grill/grate and collect your trim for either edibles or concentrates.

 Here is a short video of how to use a leaf bowl trimmer,